[X] CLOSEMAIN MENU

 Artificial turf poses a number of health and environmental concerns, including chemicals in artificial turf materials, plastic pollution in the environment, habitat loss, and excess heat.
 Recent research has shed additional light on the loss of plastic fragments and particles into the environment, health and environmental threats associated with chemicals in waste tire materials, and the presence of PFAS in artificial turf.
 This webinar will explore the contribution of artificial turf to global plastic pollution, other health and environmental impacts of artificial turf, and implications for communities.

-In this webinar, Dr. William de Haan will discuss a 2023 study that measured the presence of artificial turf fibers in surface waters.
+In this webinar, Dr. William de Haan discussed a 2023 study that measured the presence of artificial turf fibers in surface waters.
 The study measured up to 20,000 artificial turf fibers per day in river water, and more than 200,000 fibers per day in sea surface waters near the shore.

 Featured Speakers